-The Steering Committee shall provide for the strategic management structure to efficiently manage and coordinate the work for implementing the TAF-TSI.
+The Telematics Advisory Committee shall contribute to the work of the European Institutions to efficiently manage and coordinate the implementation of the TAF and

+TAP-TSIs at the European level.
 This shall involve setting the policy, the strategic direction and prioritisation.

-The Steering Committee, co-chaired by the Commission and a person nominated by the rail sector representative bodies, shall be composed of:
+The Telematics Advisory Committee, co-chaired by the European Commission and a person nominated by the rail sector representative bodies, shall be composed of:

-- the representative bodies from the railway sector acting on a European level as defined in Article 5(3) of Regulation No 2016/796 ('the rail sector representative bodies'), - the Agency, and - the Commission. - other organisations proposed to the Steering Committee to be included as observers where there are sound technical and organisational reasons for doing b) Development of the system c) Deployment and operation monitoring process
+- the representative bodies from the railway sector acting on a European level as defined in Article 5(3) of Regulation (EU) 2016/796 ('the rail sector representative bodies'); - the Agency; - the European Commission, - the TAP TSI Services Governance Association (TSGA) and, - other organisations proposed to the Telematics Advisory Committee to be included as observers where there are sound technical and organisational reasons for doing.